-Serbia: Serbian section of TurkStream gas pipeline completed27.
-December 2019. / News Serbia Energy
+Serbia: Serbian section of TurkStream gas pipeline completed, News Serbia Energy

 According to Serbian media, Serbia has completed the laying down of the pipes for its section of the TurkStream gas pipeline.

 Gas will be delivered from TurkStream through Bulgaria, Serbia and further to Hungary, through this pipeline, and further works on the gas infrastructure are being prepared.